KDMX: Middle of the Road (1965–1971)

 In October 1965, the callsign was changed to KEIR after being purchased by trade school Elkins Institute of Radio and Electronics.
 The station was used for training by Elkins with a two-room studio and transmitter located in the Life Building on Jackson Street in downtown Dallas, although the school was located near Love Field on Inwood Road.
 The station's Effective Radiated Power (ERP) was 9700 watts and was difficult to receive outside Loop 635 around Dallas.
 The station's format was "Middle of the Road" featuring easy listening vocal and instrumental album tracks from 11 a.m. to 11 pm. daily.
 The station was sold by Elkins when the school obtained a license for a non-commercial FM station in 1971.

 Religious (1971–1977)

 In June 1971, the call letters were changed once again to KDTX, this time with a religious format.
 Six years later, the callsign was changed to KMGC (the KDTX call letters were later used on a local TV station in 1987, with Christian programming) and the Christian contemporary format continued up until September 1977.
 In 1976, KDTX's owners, Starr Broadcasting, attempted to sell the station to Fairchild, which owned KLIF.
-Since Fairchild purchased just KLIF from McLendon a few years earlier, and not its sister FM KNUS, KLIF no longer had a FM sister station.
+Since Fairchild purchased just KLIF from McLendon a few years earlier, and not its sister FM KNUS, KLIF no longer had an FM sister station.
 Not wanting another FM competitor, McLendon vigorously campaigned against the sale, which never consummated.